ST10090985/RI_App/README.md

---> For local Events
+##### --> For local Events (Part 2)

 * There is a button called Add Event where you can input details of a event you would like to add to the list
 * You can used the search bar to filter specific categories you would like filtered in the table.
 * You can used the date bar to filter specific dates which you would like to see in the table.
 * The recommended table will appear below the main table after you search for at least one category.
 * You can use the Home button to return back to the main menu
 * You can toggle light mode and dark mode with the button on the top right that may say dark or light mode.

+##### --> For Service Request (Final POE/ Part 3)

+* The ServiceRequest/Index.cshtml page will show you a list of requests (Currently filled with preset dummy data)
+* There is a search bar which will allow you to search for a specific request based of its Description once writing the specific term then hitting search.
+* The clear button will reset your search to default
+* The "New Service Request" will take you to the ServiceRequest/Create.cshtml page where you can create a request.
+* "View by Priority" which will take you to the ServiceRequest/PriorityQueue.cshtml page where it will who a list in descending order based of priority (priority is determined by its priority term ex. low, medium, high )
+* PriorityQueue.cshtml page has a Sort toggle button that alters the table based of the priority list order between ascending and descending order
+* PriorityQueue.cshtml page, there is a search bar that can be used to filter the list based of the title.
+* The clear button resets the filter.

+Service Request uses both Heaps and a Binary Search Tree